AlextheYounga/us-federal-code/usc/title-10-armed-forces/subtitle-a-general-military-law/part-i-organization-and-general-military-powers/chapter-2-department-of-defense/sec-115a.md

 (Added Pub.
 L. 101–510, div.
 A, title XIV, §1483(a), Nov.
 5, 1990, 104 Stat.
 1711; amended Pub.
 L. 102–190, div.
 A, title X, §1061(a)(1), Dec.
 5, 1991, 105 Stat.
 1472; Pub.
 L. 104–106, div.
 A, title V, §513(e), title X, §1061(d), Feb.
 10, 1996, 110 Stat.
 307, 442; Pub.
 L. 105–85, div.
 A, title V, §522(i)(2), Nov.
 18, 1997, 111 Stat.
 1736; Pub.
 L. 105–261, div.
 A, title IV, §403, Oct.
 17, 1998, 112 Stat.
 1996; Pub.
 L. 111–84, div.
 A, title XI, §1109(b)(1)–(2)(B)(i), Oct.
 28, 2009, 123 Stat.
 2492, 2493; Pub.
 L. 112–81, div.
 A, title IX, §934, Dec.
 31, 2011, 125 Stat.
 1544; Pub.
 L. 112–239, div.
 A, title V, §519(b), Jan.
 2, 2013, 126 Stat.
 1721.)

 #### References in Text ####

+Section 2330a(c) of this title, referred to in subsec. (a)(3), was amended by Pub.
+L. 114–328 with respect to the requirement that the Secretary of Defense submit to Congress an annual inventory of the activities performed pursuant to contracts for services.

 Section 1111(b)(2) of the Duncan Hunter National Defense Authorization Act for Fiscal Year 2009, referred to in subsec. (f)(4), is section 1111(b)(2) of Pub.
 L. 110–417, which is set out as a note under section 143 of this title.